 The Department of Pediatric Infectious Diseases (PID) is a recently expanded department of the Institute of Tropical Medicine.
 We work on a wide range of diseases with special attention on pediatric infectious diseases including pneumonia, diarrhea, dengue and malaria.
 Our research interests include integration of clinical and environmental epidemiology at international, national and local levels.

-A paper titled "Sensory defects and developmental delay among children with congenital rubella syndrome" led by Dr. Michiko Toizumi was published by Scientific Reports.
+A paper titled "Sensory defects and developmental delay among children with congenital rubella syndrome" led by Dr. Michiko Toizumi was published by Vaccine.

 Toizumi M, Vo HM, Dang DA, et al. Clinical manifestations of congenital rubella syndrome: A review of our experience in Vietnam.
 Vaccine 2019;37(1):202-09. doi: https://doi.org/10.1016/j.vaccine.2018.11.046

 Dr. Toizumi gave an oral presentaion titled "STREPTOCOCCUS PNEUMONIAE INTERACTS WITH RESPIRATORY SYNCYTIAL VIRUS AND INCREASES SEVERITY OF RESPIRATORY ILLNESS AMONG VIETNAMESE CHILDREN" for the 11th International Symposium on Pneumococci & Pneumococcal Diseases.

 A paper titled "Viral Acute Respiratory Illnesses in Young Infants Increase the Risk of Respiratory Readmission" led by Dr. Michiko Toizumi was accepted by The Pediatric Infectious Disease Journal.